 Part 1: The Google Developer Console.

-- Give your project a name that you will recognise in future.
+3. Give your project a name that you will recognize in future.

 - In the API Manager overview, search for the Admin SDK API in the search box.
 It should be the first API listed.